jjs-dev/jjs/man/src/vm.md

 # Installing JJS in virtual machine
 ## Launch VM
-Launch VM.
+- Launch VM.

-Make sure you are logged in as a non-root user, and your user can run `sudo` without password prompt.
+- Make sure you are logged in as a non-root user, and your user can run `sudo` without password prompt.

-Also, obtain IP of your host machine
+- Obtain IP of your host machine as it seen from guest.
 ## Prepare host machine
 ```bash
 cd jjs_root